RobinHawiz/DT207G-moment2-backend/README.md

 Also, the next assignment requires MongoDB for data persistence, which this project can easily support by just adding a custom repository layer.
 Nothing else needs to change.
 Well, aside from the fact that I no longer need to deal with date string conversions, thanks to MongoDB’s support for native Date objects.

+## MongoDB migration

+Switching from SQLite to MongoDB took more work than I initially expected, but that’s on me for not setting up a clean architecture from the start.
+For example, my service layer was directly tied to the SQLite repository because it was formatting payloads specifically for SQLite.
+That logic clearly belonged in the repository layer, not the service.
+Another major change was updating the `id` field in the work experience entity from `number` to `string`, since MongoDB uses string-based ObjectIds.
+That single change cascaded through both the backend and frontend, but this made the eventual MongoDB integration much cleaner.

+I also had to learn how to use the node library Mongoose, which went suprisingly smooth.
+You just write a line of code and you've successfully done one of the CRUD operations (after defining a schema and creating a model).
+Although there was some figuring out to do regarding how to get data back properly because I was getting full Mongoose model instances with a lot of metadata.
+This was solved by using the `lean()` method, which returns plain JavaScript objects.
+From there, I simply mapped `_id` to `id` to fit my frontend's expectations.

+Finally, I reused the same frontend from the previous assignment.
+Since the goal was to create the same API but with MongoDB.
+But having said that, having interfaces and models that both my backend and frontend followed helped immensely, because it made sure that any breaking changes were caught at compile time.
+So type safety made the migration far less painful than it could have been.

 ---

 ## 🧱 Project Structure